Scalable Vector Graphics (SVG)

 What is Scalable Vector Graphics (SVG)?

-Because SVG files are essentially text files, they are significantly smaller in size than raster images.
-This makes them ideal for use on the web.
-SVG graphics also allow for greater interactivity and animation than static images.
+Because SVG files are essentially text, they are typically much smaller than raster images, making them ideal for the web.
+They also scale flawlessly for responsive design, and allow for greater interactivity and animation than static images.
+Most web servers support serving SVG by default, or can have SVG support easily enabled.

 Related Terms